droidbg/FoodPeek/Guki_Notes_TODO/Episode_7.md

 The .json() method is a built-in function on the Response object that parses the response body as JSON.
 It returns a Promise that resolves to the parsed JavaScript object (or array, depending on the data).

+basically -> headers come first, we wait for wait for body to come and parse in .json

 ![alt text](image-1.png)